8dcc/scratch/Assembly/README.md

-# ASM stuff
+# Assembly
-**Stuff I made while learning assembly**
+**Stuff I made while learning assembly.**

 ### Description
 Simple assembly files I used for learning.
 Most of them have only been tested on linux and/or use linux syscalls, so keep that in mind.

-Just like in [`c-stuff`](https://github.com/8dcc/c-stuff) you will be able to see my progression.
+Just like in C, you will be able to see my progression.
 And that might include bad practices at first.

 ### Building
 You can use my small